 The Parameterized Fragment Shader Project

 This project replaces white_fs.glsl with a simple_fs.glsl that supports the drawing with any color.
-Figure 2-11 shows the output of running the Parameterized Fragment Shader project; notice that a blue square replaces the white square from previous projects.
+Figure 2-11 shows the output of running the Parameterized Fragment Shader project; notice that a red square replaces the white square from previous projects.
 The source code for this project is defined in the chapter2/2.6.parameterized_fragment_shader folder.

 Figure 2-11.
 Running the Parameterized Fragment Shader project